autosome-ru/sequence_logo/README.md

     * icd_mode - information content mode
     * revcomp - create logo for a direct or reverse-complement orientation
     * scheme - nucleotide images folder name (by default only one scheme is used)
-    * paper_mode - if paper_mode is true then threshold lines won't be drawn but a border is drawn instead
     * threshold_lines - lines on levels: icd2of4, icdThc(=icd3of4), icdTlc, - relative to icd4of4

 * Tool **generate_logo** generates two logos - direct and reverse-complement with some reasonable defaults for a single motif and puts a logo in a logo_folder